bootdotdev/blog/content/computer-science/computer-science-for-beginners.md

 ### A sneak peek beyond the basics

 Once you’ve mastered a few basic languages, you can move on to more intermediate languages.
 Remember, these are harder languages, many of them are meant to complement basic programming languages.
 So why talk about it now?
-While it’s good to know what to look forward to in your career, it also gives you an idea of how these languages are interwoven together and build on top of each other in order to create specialized designs and meet specific needs.
+While it’s good to know what to look forward to in your career, it also gives you an idea of how these languages are interwoven together and build on top of each other to create specialized designs and meet specific needs.
 These are just a few samples of intermediate programming languages that are out there:

 * C++ is considered to be one of the harder languages to learn.
 It’s an extension of the ‘C’ language, that is used for high-performance applications.
 * R is specifically designed to perform statistics work across large datasets.
 (Not to be confused with Ruby, which is a general purpose language).